 Why Is the First Year of University the Most Important?

+Your first year sets the tone for your entire academic journey.
 It shapes your habits, your reputation with professors, and your overall attitude toward university.
 If you start your first year with procrastination, that behavior will feel “normal,” and it will be much harder to change later but if you start your first year with organization, this will naturally become your style and stay with you throughout your studies.

 During your first year, you build your academic image, learn how the system works, and understand how to manage your time and responsibilities.